jagadeesh6jaga/Heroku-Demo/README.md

 this file contains  :  web: gunicorn app:app

-this is usefull to specify which file heroku should execute first .
+this is usefull to specify which file in  heroku should execute first .

 in my case app.py so i specified first app , and second app indicates the name of the flask .